 The same thing happens to 3D-printed parts.
 Exposed to sunlight for longer periods of time, white parts will turn yellow, black parts will get a kind of brown sheen.

 The cause of this oxidation is not moisture but UV light.
-We can prevent this by coating the parts or use a UV resistant additive in the coloring process.
+We can prevent this by adding a UV resistant additive in the coloring process.

 The first solution is protecting the surface of the parts with a spray coating.
 Just like you would protect metals with a layer of paint, the same can be done for plastics.
 A spray coating is used to seal the parts resulting in a surface layer of industrial lacquer.
 Giving the parts a nice finish and protection against UV.